 How to Get Started

-Once you think your toddler is ready for potty training, explain that without diapers she will need to use the potty.
+Once you think your toddler is ready, explain that without diapers she will need to use the potty.
 Because many disposable diapers are designed to prevent any feeling of wetness, it may help to choose training-type diapers with special "wetness liners" that let your toddler feel a little bit of wetness.
 But be sure to watch for signs of diaper rash.
 You can prevent diaper rashes to avoid making your baby uncomfortable.